jodhman/react-clicks/README.md

 # react-clicks

 react-clicks is a React.js hook enabling easy management of various click types(single, double & long) written in TypeScript.
+Optimised for both desktop & mobile.

 ##### Table of contents
 * **[Installation](#installation)**